2025 SXI Candidate Questionnaire

 Logan Retzer

 I initially joined LV because I thought they had a cool scarf, but the sense of community and passion that I felt within this group is what kept me a member.
-Engaging with that community, funneling that passion into worthwhile initiatives, and helping us grow as an organization are why I’m interested in SXI.
+Engaging with that community, funneling that passion into worthwhile initiatives, and helping us grow as an organization are what have gotten me deeper into LV, and a desire to continue championing those goals are why I’m running for SXI.

 Inside of LV Slack, you’ll see me repping my passions by commenting on all the new releases in #ot-movies, sharing my cut in #ot-pins-and-patches, hoping no one judges my ridiculous home bar in #ot-beer-and-booze, and sharing all my homemade board game upgrades in #ot-tabletop-games.